 Software

 VoiceAttack is an awesome Voice Control app that greatly assists my one-handed gaming experience.
-I’ve created a few videos on YouTube that show the process of creating profiles & using the VoiceAttack software:
+I’ve created a few videos on YouTube that show the process of creating profiles & using the VoiceAttack software.
+See bottom of page for these

 Along with the software that comes with the hardware I also use Glovepie when I have config issues with the game not recognizing my custom settings.
 Glovepie allows you to record any Input and map it to something else, so I could have a macro that switches to my favorite weapon and reloads it, just by pressing F12.